Pasco County Family Lawyer

 Marriage Dissolutions and Divorce

 If you or your partner decides to end the marriage, you will likely file a case to permanently dissolve the union - either through a divorce or an annulment.
-Our family law experts will walk you through the process of dividing property, designating child custody, and seeking alimony.
+Our family law experts will walk you through the process of dividing property, designating child custody, child support, and seeking alimony.

-Domestic violence can have debilitating effects on the wellbeing of a family.
+Domestic violence can have debilitating effects on the well-being of a family.
 When a victim of domestic violence seeks protection orders from a family court, our legal experts lend support.
 We’ll defend your case and help you obtain justice.

 Childhood trauma often has negative effects that last into adulthood – and issues must be resolved immediately.
 In cases of child abandonment, neglect, or abuse, a family court case may terminate parental rights.
 Seek help from a trained family law lawyer if a child in your life has become a victim.